estrut21/todolist/README.md

 # todolist
-I really need a to do list app
+I really need a to do list